 And in your family room or den, you might use a deep, round or cylindrical shaped basket on the coffee table to hold television or other electronic remotes.

-And in the bedroom decor, a wicker hamper with a lid in the closet can store extra pillows and keep them dust-free.
+And in the bedroom, a wicker hamper with a lid in the closet can store extra pillows and keep them dust-free.

 If you see openings in the wicker slats or don’t like your linens snagging on the inside of the basket, line the hamper with a sheet or large gallon trash bag.

-The ideas for using these globally designed and sold products that have been around for decades are infinite.
+The ideas for using these globally designed and sold products that have been around for decades are infinite, and probably no product is so practical and useful as well as beautiful, and modestly priced too!

-Baskets are handmade works of art that are functional and ideal for decorating.
+Baskets are handmade works of art that are functional.

 Imagine serving drinks on that glorious one-of-a-kind painting you have hanging on the wall.